 Loans are a large sum of money you can borrow from a banking institution that will front you the cash right away to use on big purchases, and you are required to pay the borrowed money in monthly installments.

-While there are many different types of loans available today, like mortgages or vehicle loans, personal loans are not based on one specific purchase, meaning you can use the money however you would like as long as you are making your monthly payments.
+While many different types of loans are available today, like mortgages or vehicle loans, personal loans are not based on one specific purchase.
+This means you can use the money however you would like as long as you make your monthly payments.

-There are a few different types of personal loans available today, helping people in many different situations get the money they need when they need it.
+A few different types of personal loans are available today, helping people in many different situations get the money they need when needed.

 Installment loans are the most common forms of personal loans frequently taken by borrowers.
 This is a loan where you are provided with an amount of money and sign an agreement that you will pay the amount back in monthly payments.